G00406014/digital-rain-25-cpp/README.md

 //think about adding a try catch, exexution

 ## Software Design, Architechture & test
--  The first thing i attempted was to print Hello vertically:
+-  The first thing i attempted was to print Hello vertically, this code snippet :
 ![image](https://github.com/user-attachments/assets/04a8f32e-c1a9-47d1-806d-033253242f8c)

   By being able to print hello veritcally going down my screen it gave me confidence that i can use letters and numbers to visually simulate digital rain.
+Here is an example of me printing random numbers vertically
 ![image](https://github.com/user-attachments/assets/09ddf3cf-f5a2-40d1-83ce-12be4e05bb0a)

 ## Algorithms